fonteeboa/node-backend-kickstart/README_EN.md

 - Customizable folder structure for better project organization.
 - Initial configuration for databases such as NeonDB, PostgreSQL, MySQL, MongoDB, and Kibana/Elasticsearch.
 - Easy npm script setup to start the server and test database connections.
+- Implementation of recommended security practices, such as XSS protection, query sanitization, rate limiting, and more.

 ## 🛠️ Getting Started